 Fernando Vasquez was first elected to the Downey City Council in November 2010, to serve the citizens of the Fourth District.
 He was elected Mayor by a unanimous vote in November 2013, becoming one of the youngest councilmembers to hold that position.
 In 2014, he was re-elected to serve 4 more years on the Downey City Council.

 A respected public policy speaker, Councilman Vasquez has presented at forums and seminars involving the Urban Land Institute, Forecast LA, Workforce Investment Healthcare Policy, COMCE de Occidente, A.C.
 (Latin American trade association), Univision Los Angeles Feria Financiera and other industry groups.
 He has been a guest lecturer at USC, Loyola Marymount University, University of California, San Diego, Universidad de Guadalajara and other academic institutions.
-He is a board member of Southeast Los Angeles Workforce Investment Board, I-5 Freeway Consortium Cities Joint Powers Authority, Gateway Council of Governments, LA County Sanitation District, Southeast Animal Control Center (Alt.), Avanti Hospitals and Los Angeles County Medical Association Latino Advisory Committee.
-He is also a member of the National Association of Latino Elected Appointed Officials (NALEO), Catholic Association of Latino Leaders (CALL) and Downey Kiwanis.
+He is a board member of Southeast Los Angeles Workforce Investment Board, I-5 Freeway Consortium Cities Joint Powers Authority, Los Angeles County Sanitation Districts, Independent Cities Risk Management Authority (ICRMA- Alternate), Los Angeles City Selection Committee, Avanti Hospitals, Los Angeles County Medical Association Latino Advisory Committee.
+He is also a member of the National Association of Latino Elected Appointed Officials (NALEO), Catholic Association of Latino Leaders (CALL), and the Downey Kiwanis.

 Term in Office